raspberrypilearning/alien-language/en/step_1.md

-## Introduction
+## What you will make

-Train a machine learning model to recognise an alien language and use it to control an alien.
+Train a machine learning model to recognise an alien language and use it in Scratch to control an alien.

 You will need a **microphone**.